devajaytayde/Selenium_Java_Q-A/README.md

 # Check status of deletion or list branch names
-git branch -a # Lists local and remote branches git branch -r # Lists only remote branches git fetch --prune git remote prune origin
+git branch -a # Lists local and remote branches git branch -r # Lists only remote branches

+# If any other local clones exists, cleaup using below
+git fetch --prune
+git remote prune origin